CUBRID/cubrid-manual/en/admin/admin_utils.rst

     The following example shows how to create a database named *testdb* and assign 512 MB to its first volume. ::

-        cubrid createdb --db-volume-size=512M testdb
+        cubrid createdb --db-volume-size=512M testdb en_US

 .. option:: --db-page-size=SIZE

     This option specifies the size of the database page; the minimum value is 4K and the maximum value is **16K** (default).
 K stands for kilobytes (KB).
-The value of page size is one of the followings: 4K, 8K, or 16K.
+The value of page size is one of the following: 4K, 8K, or 16K.
 If a value between 4K and 16K is specified, system rounds up the number.
 If a value greater than 16K or less than 4K, the specified number is used.

     The following example shows how to create a database named *testdb* and configure its page size 16K. ::

-        cubrid createdb --db-page-size=16K testdb
+        cubrid createdb --db-page-size=16K testdb en_US

 .. option:: --log-volume-size=SIZE